roberddd/batchgenie/docs/importing_textures.md

 `How fast is the importer?`

 :   With default settings, importing a folder containing 183 different 4K and 8K texture sets (a total of 725 images and 50GB) takes under 3.5 seconds.
-The '**Alpha from Base Color**' setting is the only one that significantly reduces speed.
+The '**Alpha from Base Color**' setting is one of the factors that can significantly reduce speed.
 You can read more about this in the [General Settings](#general-settings) section.
 Benchmark performed on an Intel i7-14700K CPU.

 `What image formats are supported?`